smlum/aws-transcription-editor-old/README.md

 # transcription-buddy

-An editor for Amazon Transcribe transcripts.
+An editor for Amazon Transcribe transcripts!

-Amazon Transcribe is a very cheap way to automate transcription of audio files.
+Amazon Transcribe is a free/ cheap way to automate transcription of audio files.
 While the output is fairly accurate, the service can make mistakes.
-Amazon usefully provide an output json file which provides confidence levels for every word, but does not provide a service to visualise this information.
+Amazon usefully provide an output json file which contains confidence levels for every word, but does not provide a service to make use of this information.

 Transcription Buddy takes in Amazon Transcribe's output files, and visualises them in a browser-based editor.
 Low confidence words are highlighted to make the transcription process more efficient.
 Audio files can be loaded and controlled through the interface to help correct mistakes present.

 ## Getting started

-These instructions will guide you through using the Amazon Transcribe service and get a copy of the project up and running on your local machine.
+These instructions will guide you through using the Amazon Transcribe service and getting a copy of the project up and running on your local machine.

 ### Prerequisites